LieBtrau/MegawattKS_Radio_Design_101/README.md

 The next step was to measure the input impedance of the amplifier and design a matching network to match it to a 50 Ohm antenna, and then see how close it comes to the one that is the ideal network predicted by QucsStudio.

+Here is a picture of my completed amplifier, with both the input and output filters.

+Measuring the input impedance with using the matching network as predicted by QucsStudio actually gave me a very good S11 on the first try. whoohoo!

+However, the output impedance was a different story.
+I started with the predicted components for the image reject filter, a 470 nH inductor and 5.6 pF cap, followed by a 1 uF series DC block.
+I measured about 35 - j300 at 98 MHz, which was way off.
+But it was interesting, because this value was on the simulation curve of S22, but around 165 MHz!
+So when I went back to the simulation and used a shunt cap value of 11 pF instead of 5.6 pF, the simulation did show an impedance of 32 - j300 at 98 MHz.
+This would mean that I had about 5.5 pF of parasitic capacitance in my board setup.
+I am using RF capacitors from Johanson, but I am also using 0805 wirewound inductors instead of winding my own wire inductors.
+Could this be contributing?
+Not sure.

+So, I lowered the 5.6 pF cap down to 1pF and measured about 2300 - j50 at 98 MHz, and this was great.
+I decided to press on.

 ### Project 2: Local Oscillator and Mixer

-In the "Radio Design 101" series, the presenter describes how to build an oscillator from an amplifier.
+In the "Radio Design 101" series, the professor describes how to build an oscillator from an amplifier.
 This sounded interesting; but I also saw this as an opportunity to add a microcontroller to my project, and I really enjoy working with microcontrollers!

 So, I bought an [Si5351 breakout](https://learn.adafruit.com/adafruit-si5351-clock-generator-breakout) board from Adafruit, which had the benefit of already coming with an easy-to-use Arduino library.
 I took the base Adafruit library and added two push-buttons increment/decrement the output frequency of the Si5351 for channel selection purposes.